Skip to main content

 }

-Rather than polling on a loop, subscribe to live session.status, session.qr, session.authenticated, and session.disconnected events through Webhooks.
+Rather than polling on a loop, subscribe to live session.status, session.qr, session.authenticated, and session.disconnected events through Webhooks, or read the same events from the WebSocket channel when your client can hold an outbound connection instead of exposing an inbound endpoint.
 The status values in those events match the lowercase enum above.

 Once the session is ready, send your first message — see Sending Messages.